harrellbm/Quartz-Garden/content/Bookletic.md

 ## Sig 0.2.0

-- [ ] Auto add last blank page for odd amount of pages
+- [x] Auto add last blank page for odd amount of pages
-- [ ] Add ability to left right pad page number
+- [x] Add ability to left right pad page number
-- [ ] Handle page to start numbering on
+- [x] Handle page to start numbering on
-- [ ] Handle different style of numbering for different page ranges
+- [x] Handle different style of numbering for different page ranges
-- [ ] Idea of a dictionary for defining the page number stuff so you can provide multiple
+- [x] Idea of a dictionary for defining the page number stuff so you can provide multiple
-- [ ] Update examples
+- [x] Update examples
-- [ ] Update docstrings
+- [x] Update docstrings
-- [ ] Update readme
+- [x] Update readme
-- [ ] Make a dedicated GitHub repository
+- [x] Make a dedicated GitHub repository

+## Sig 0.2.1

+- [ ] Handle page size by gathering overall page dimensions from built in context object rather than hardcoded.
 ## Sig 0.3.0

 - [ ] Ability to define page style per even and odd pages.
 Basically a sub dictionary that you can define setting for, all, even and odd pages for the layout